2021 Sun Belt Conference Football Championship Game

 The 2021 Sun Belt Conference Football Championship Game was a college football game played on December 4, 2021, at Cajun Field in Lafayette, Louisiana.
 It was the third edition of the Sun Belt Conference Football Championship Game and determined the champion of the Sun Belt Conference for the 2021 season.
 The game began at 2:40 p.m.
 CST and aired on ESPN.
 The game featured the Appalachian State Mountaineers, the East Division champions, and the Louisiana Ragin' Cajuns, the West Division champions.
 Sponsored by tire company Hercules Tires, the game was officially known as the 2021 Hercules Tires Sun Belt Football Championship.

 Previous season

 The 2020 Sun Belt Conference Football Championship Game was set to have Coastal Carolina face Louisiana.
 However the game was cancelled due to a positive COVID-19 test in the Coastal Carolina program.

 Teams

 Appalachian State and Louisiana have faced each other in every other Sun Belt Championship Game held.
 Since the move to divisions, Appalachian State has won Sun Belt’s East Division three times, while Louisiana has won the West four times.
 Appalachian State has won both previous matchups in the Championship Game.
-This was the first Sun Belt Championship held in Lafayette, Louisiana.
+This was the first Sun Belt Championship held in Lafayette, Louisiana where the attendance record for Sun Belt Football Championship games was broken with 31,014 total in attendance.